|Home » TECHNOLOGY » Small Wind Turbines » Market development|

 Europe has an extensive electric grid, so there is little need for off-grid wind energy systems.
 However there is some potential for small grid-connected systems, which many Europeans would find attractive.
 The high concentration of population in urban areas provides a great opportunity for onsite distributed generation from wind power by installing small wind turbines on rooftops, even though the roughness of the urban environment can mean a reduced and more turbulent wind flow.
 Because of this, distributed generation based on small wind energy in residential and industrial areas is under development, and urban wind integration seems to be an emerging application that gives a solution for electricity power demand reduction.
 Some countries have policies for the promotion of these applications.

-Currently in the UKthere are nine companies manufacturing 17 commercial small wind turbine models and more than 11 prototypes.
+Currently in the UK there are over fifteen companies manufacturing commercial small wind turbine models.
 Most of them are horizontal axis wind turbines (HAWT) and some are vertical axis wind turbines (VAWT), for installation on or around buildings.
-The market is very dynamic, with over 3,500 micro and small wind turbines installed in 2007 alone, and high expected domestic and export market growth (more than 120% forecast for 2007-2008).
-The on-grid/off-grid market share ratio was 50/50 in 2007; however, the on-grid market is expected to increase strongly over the next two years.
-The building-mounted/free-standing market share ratio was 25/75 in 2007.
+The market is very dynamic, with over 3,500 micro and small wind turbines installed in 2008 alone, and high expected domestic and export market growth (more than 120 forecast for 2007-2008).
+The on-grid/off-grid market share ratio was 67/33 in 2008, showing a strong increase in the grid connected sector over the past few years.
+The building-mounted/free-standing total market share ratio was 20/80 in 2008.

 BWEA has adopted a standard for performance, safety, reliability and sound emissions to which small wind turbines will be tested in order to be eligible for incentive programmes.
 Little information on actual as-installed performance is currently available.

 Also in the UK, Proven Energy has launched a project called WINDCROFTING™, available to any landowner with a grid connection.
 In return for a 25-year lease, the landowner will receive rent on turbines installed on their land, and may also buy a subsidised turbine at the same time to provide electricity.
-A subsidiary company installs, operates and maintains the small wind turbine.
+A subsidiary company installs, operates and maintains the SWT.

-The Netherlandsis conducting studies on SWT for grid-connection:
+The Netherlands is conducting studies on SWTs for grid-connection:

-- In the field of local attitudes, testing turbines for one year, at the end of which the owner will be able to buy the turbine for 50% of the retail price;
+- In the field of local attitudes, testing turbines for one year, at the end of which the owner will be able to buy the turbine for 50 per cent of the retail price; and

 - In the field of actual performance, measuring the performance of 12 SWT with a maximum power of 5 kW.

-The Canadian SWT market has a significant importance with between 1.8 and 4.5 MW installed, and approximately CAD 4.2 million in annual sales (2005).
+The Canadian SWT market is also significant, with between 1.8 and 4.5 MW installed, and approximately CAD 4.2 million in annual sales (2005).
 There are net metering policies in several provinces, and a feed-in tariff of CAD 0.11/kWh available in Ontario.
-At least 17 manufacturers are based in Canada, and are working on a new product certification programme adapted to Canadian interests from the existing US and UKcertification programmes.
+At least 17 manufacturers are based in Canada: these are working on a new product certification programme adapted to Canadian interests from the existing US and UK certification programmes.

 |<< Evolution of commercial small wind turbine technology||Technology trends and recent developments >>|